-2. Title: Driving When You are Taking Medications Format: Brochure Author: U.S. Department of Health and Human Services Source: Food and Drug Administration 2010 www.fda.gov Summary: This brochure produced by the FDA is an excellent training tool for individual in the transit industry.
+2. Title: Driving When You are Taking Medications

+Source: Food and Drug Administration 2010

+Summary: This brochure produced by the FDA is an excellent training tool for individual in the transit industry.
 The brochure explains the driving is a complex skill that can easily be affected by the use of medications.
 The brochure explains some of the potential reactions to medications that would affect driving skills.
 It also stresses that a combination of medications can create additional problems for drivers.
 The brochure explains that it is the responsibility of the user to talk to professionals to find a medication or combination of medications that will allow them to safely operate a vehicle.
 The brochure also offers suggestions for other means of transportation.

-Highlights: Easy to read brochure format.
-Brochure can be ordered from the FDA's website and is available to download online.
-Advocates personal responsibility.
-Describes how medications can affect driving skills.
-Describes steps to safely take medications and operate a vehicle.
-Explains the importance of talking to medical professionals about the medication and how it will affect driving skills.
-Describes how to monitor oneself for potential negative effects.
+Easy to read brochure format.

+- Brochure can be ordered from the FDA's website and is available to download online. - Advocates personal responsibility. - Describes how medications can affect driving skills. - Describes steps to safely take medications and operate a vehicle. - Explains the importance of talking to medical professionals about the medication and how it will affect driving skills. - Describes how to monitor oneself for potential negative effects.